Senator Nozzolio Announces Important Autism Insurance Bill Enacted by State Senate

 The New York State Senate today voted to enact important legislation co-sponsored by State Senator Mike Nozzolio that will require accident and health insurance policies to provide coverage for screening, diagnosis and treatment for patients with autism spectrum disorders.

 “With autism, early diagnosis and intense early intervention are critical to gain the most benefit from existing therapies.
 However, while insurance companies and HMOs routinely cover treatment for similar neurobiological disorders, most health insurance plans in New York do not cover autism treatment.
 This legislation will close a significant gap in insurance coverage for individuals with autism,” said Senator Nozzolio.

 Senator Nozzolio’s legislation will require insurance policies to provide comprehensive coverage for individuals with autism spectrum disorder throughout their entire life span.
-The legislation received strong bi-partisan support in both the State Senate and the State Assembly.
+The legislation received strong bi-partisan support and was enacted unanimously by the State Senate.

 “There are literally thousands of families in the Finger Lakes region affected by autism,” said Senator Nozzolio.
 “This legislation is an important step forward for New York to become a leader in providing services and ensuring protections for those with autism.”

 Senator Nozzolio has long been a committed advocate for individuals diagnosed with autism.
 He is also currently sponsoring legislation (S.6880) which would create the New York Autism Spectrum Disorders Treatment, Training and Research Council.
 This Council will bring together the resources available in New York by uniting a range of public and private entities and will create a State Policy and Plan to address the primary needs of citizens impacted by autism spectrum disorders.